RickardHultgren/gnomyframework/Gnomy_Framework.md

 By Rickard V. Hultgren: Cultivating Emotional & Strategic Clarity

 **Creative Commons Attribution 4.0 International License (CC BY 4.0)**\
-The Gnomy Framework version 1.0: Cultivating Emotional & Strategic Clarity,\" by Rickard V. Hultgren, is licensed under a Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit <http://creativecommons.org/licenses/by/4.0/>.
+This work, \"The Gnomy Framework version 1.0: Cultivating Emotional & Strategic Clarity,\" by Rickard V. Hultgren, is licensed under a Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit <http://creativecommons.org/licenses/by/4.0/>.\

 The Gnomy Framework is a structured yet flexible tool designed to enhance emotional self-leadership, coaching, reflection, and narrative